IPadOS 18: Notes

-Locking/hiding applications
+Locking and hiding applications

 In iPadOS 18, applications that are visible to the user can be locked, or hidden.
-Locked apps require passcode/biometric authentication to run.
-Hidden apps are moved to a designated 'Hidden' folder in the App Library; accessing that folder requires passcode/biometric authentication.
+Locked apps require passcode or biometric authentication to run.
+Hidden apps are moved to a designated "Hidden" folder in the App Library; accessing that folder requires passcode or biometric authentication.

 Issues

 iPad Pro (M4) bricking issues

-Many users trying to upgrade iPad Pro models with M4 chips (iPad Pro (M4)) to iPadOS 18.0 reported that the device powered off during the update process, causing the iPad to become bricked.
+Many users trying to upgrade iPad Pro models with M4 chips to iPadOS 18.0 reported that the device powered off during the update process, causing the iPad to become bricked.
 Apple pulled the update and blocked installation and restoration to iPadOS 18.0 on M4 iPad Pros.
 On October 3, 2024, Apple released iPadOS 18.0.1, which allowed iPad Pro with M4 chips to update to iPadOS 18 without potential bricking issues.

 In-app purchasing blockage

-During the update of iPadOS 18.2 on December 11, 2024, many users were unable to make in-app purchases, gaining much of its notoriety.
+During the iPadOS 18.2 update on December 11, 2024, many users were unable to make in-app purchases, gaining much of its notoriety.
 This issue was fixed after the release of iPadOS 18.3 in late January 2025.

 Supported devices

-iPadOS 18 drops support for the iPad (6th generation) and the iPad Pro (2nd generation), which feature an A10 SoC and an A10X SoC, respectively.
-However, iPadOS 18 continues to support the iPad (7th generation), which also features an A10 SoC.
+iPadOS 18 drops support for the sixth-generation iPad and the second-generation iPad Pro, which feature an A10 SoC and an A10X SoC, respectively.
+However, iPadOS 18 continues to support the seventh-generation iPad, which also features an A10 SoC.
 This marks the first time Apple has dropped support for an iPad while retaining support for another model featuring the same or a less powerful system on a chip.
-The operating system also drops support for all iPads that use the original 9.7-inch display size.
+The version also drops support for all iPads that use the original 9.7-inch display size.

-The iPad (7th generation) is the only supported iPad without Apple Neural Engine, while the iPad Air (3rd generation) is the only supported iPad with a 10.5-inch display.
+The seventh-generation iPad is the only supported iPad without Apple's Neural Engine, while the third-generation iPad Air is the only supported iPad with a 10.5-inch display.

-The new Apple Intelligence functions require iPads with an A17 Pro SoC, or an M1 SoC or later, which are only available on the iPad Mini (7th generation or later), iPad Air (5th generation or later), and iPad Pro (5th generation or later).
+The new Apple Intelligence functions require iPads with an A17 Pro SoC, or an M1 SoC or later, which are only available on the iPad Mini (seventh generation or later), iPad Air (fifth generation or later), and iPad Pro (fifth generation or later).

 iPads with an A10 SoC have limited support.

 iPads with an A12, A13, A14, A15, or A16 SoC have features that are not supported on older iPads.

-iPads with an A12X or A12Z SoC have partial support.
+iPads with an A12X, A12Z, or A17 Pro SoC have partial support.

-iPads with an M-series or A17 Pro SoC have full support.
+iPads with an M-series SoC have full support.

 iPads that support iPadOS 18 are: